 Professionally and personally, I take on many roles.
-I’m a chemist, pharmacologist, budding technology transfer specialist/consultant, community volunteer, dancer, foodie, and family woman.
-At Texas A&M University and Sam Houston State University, I received an undergraduate and graduate chemistry degree.
-During that education, I took all available opportunities to relate my work to medicine.
-I’m now completing my official studies in the Pharmacology department at Baylor College of Medicine.
-I have a long-standing interest in the development of drugs, their mechanisms of action, and methods we make improving adjustments to both.As you are just getting started in your professional career, what are your long-term goals, and/or where do you see yourself in 5-10 years?
+I’m a chemist, pharmacologist, budding technology transfer specialist, community volunteer, dancer, and foodie.
+I have undergraduate and graduate degrees in chemistry from Texas A&M University and Sam Houston State University.
+My primary area of interest is the translation of research to the bedside.
+I am currently preparing to defend my PhD dissertation in Pharmacology at Baylor College of Medicine.
+I have a long-standing interest in the development of drugs and novel mechanisms of action.As you are just getting started in your professional career, what are your long-term goals, and/or where do you see yourself in 5-10 years?

 This fellowship is strengthening my previous experience in intellectual property management, regulatory affairs and the business of healthcare startups.
-As a student, it’s more than I could ask for.
-I believe there are positions available for me in these fields where I can serve and learn simultaneously.
-Though I currently study drug development at the bench, a secret businesswoman lives inside of me and wants a career in life-science entrepreneurship.
-Over the next 5 to 10 years, I want to get to know and develop her.
-I want to help budding therapeutic companies take their innovations from the bench to the bedside.
-I’m confident that in the future, I can lead one of those companies through the process.
+As a senior graduate student, it’s more than I could ask for.
+I believe there are positions available for me in these fields where I can serve the greater good and continue to learn.
+Though I currently study drug development as a bench scientist; my long-term career plan is as a life-science entrepreneurship.
+Over the next 5 to 10 years, I want to get to know and develop the skill set necessary to move an early-stage biotech company from creation to exit.

 Given your interests, what do you see as the strengths and weaknesses of the Houston lifescience ecosystem?
 What about the local community is particularly helpful or challenging for those just getting started on their entrepreneurial journey?

 Houston is the fourth-largest city by population.
 We have the largest medical center in the world.
 I’m a native Houstonian, and I’m proud of the potential that my city has to offer.
-Houston’s biotech scene is finally taking off, and I can’t wait to be a part of it.
-I may attend events as a busy student, but I want to use my talents to serve and build the community.
-Boston and San Francisco are usually the first cities many think of when pondering healthcare entrepreneurship.
-There are professional networks and financial support there that, until recently, Houston didn’t have.
-Houston has many resources that can help entrepreneurs; here is just as good as elsewhere in the country.
+Houston’s biotech scene is finally taking off, and I look forward to being involved in this community for the long-term.
+Boston and San Francisco are usually the first cities many think of when pondering healthcare entrepreneurship, but there are significant opportunities in cities that might not come to mind immediately, including Houston.
+The professional networks and financial support necessary to support biotech companies now exists in Houston and continues to grow as more companies join the local ecosystem.

 What drew you to the VIC Fellows Program, and what are you hoping to get out of this experience?

 I love, to a great extent, VIC’s mission to commercialize technologies developed in academia.
 A lot of outstanding inventions end up in “the valley of death.”
-Many see it and may write opinion pieces about it, but VIC is doing something.
-Their model is perfect for getting novel care to the patients who need it, and it builds a bridge of support for medical devices and therapeutics with potential.
+Many see it and may write opinion pieces about it, but VIC is doing something about it.
+Their model is ideal for getting novel care to the patients who need it and builds a bridge of support for medical devices and therapeutics with significant commercial potential.

 The lab that I work in primarily focuses on early-stage small molecule development.
-Working with VIC, greatly diversifies my training.
-It lets me experience what happens to a project after it has met the limits of the lab, without ever having to leave the lab.
-There is a delicate balance required to complete the workloads of both commitments, but I’m determined to reach my goals.
+Working with VIC greatly diversifies my knowledge base.
+It lets me experience what happens to a project after it has met the limits of an academic lab without having to leave the lab.

 What do you see as the primary challenges facing those transitioning from traditional academic roles to private-sector opportunities?